LiuYuancheng/Cluster_User_Emulation_System/README.md

 # Windows_User_Simulator

-**Program Design Purpose**: We want to create a "actor" can simulate a normal MS-Windows user to do the user action to generate user's event based on the time line setting.
+**Program Design Purpose**: We want to create a distributed and no-centralized single/multiple users’ activities emulator system to simulate and monitor a mid size cluster of users’ normal network traffic actions and the local activities events.
+The system can be applied to support below scenario :

+- Auto repeat/replay specified numbers of users (blue team) activities (benign-traffic) or or attack-action (red team) in cyber exercise event.
+- Generate required network traffic flow with different network protocols for network security research project.
+- Be used to build the repeatable users’ test environment for AI/ML trained model’s testing and verification.
+- Provide library API for customer to build customized complex “Human type” action.

 [TOC]